-Enron North America Corp. (the "Protected Party") is prepared to furnish you with certain information which is either confidential, proprietary or otherwise not generally available to the public in connection with discussions regarding the potential sale of (i) four of Protected Party's existing natural gas-fixed electric power generation facilities and (ii) two of Protected Party's electric power generation development projects (collectively, the "Projects") for purposes of evaluating one or more transactions between Protected Party and Merchant Energy Group of America, Inc. involving the Projects (collectively, the "Proposed Transaction").
+Enron North America Corp. (the "Protected Party") is prepared to furnish you with certain information which is either confidential, proprietary or otherwise not generally available to the public in connection with discussions regarding the potential sale of (i) four of Protected Party's existing natural gas-fixed electric power generation facilities and (ii) two of Protected Party's electric power generation development projects (collectively, the "Projects") for purposes of evaluating one or more transactions between Protected Party and Merchant Energy Group of the Americas, Inc. ("MEGA") involving the Projects (collectively, the "Proposed Transaction").

 As a condition to furnishing you such information, you agree as follows: